 Hibiscus lends a nice tartness to the brew and gives a pleasing pink color to the scoby.
 Use up to 20 % hibiscus flowers in the primary fermentation.

-Rooibos and honeybush can be used in up to 25% of the tea in a primary fermentation.
+Rooibos and honeybush can be used in up to 25% of the tea in primary fermentation.

-Yerba Mate can be added in up to 25% of the tea in a primary fermentation.
+Yerba Mate can be added to up to 25% of the tea in a primary fermentation.

 What environmental conditions can cause problems with kombucha brewing?